rei/rei-cedar-docs/docs/components/caption/README.md

 ## Use When

-- Providing further context and attribution to any figure or media asset such as an image, video or chart
+- Providing further context and attribution to any figure or media asset such as an image, video, or chart

-## Don't’t Use When
+## Don’t Use When

 - Displaying body copy.
 Instead, use [Paragraphs](../paragraphs/)
 - Breaking up the text styles in a layout for aesthetic purposes